LTC Matthew C. Mason

 His awards and decorations include the Bronze Star Medal (2 Oak Leaf Clusters), Meritorious Service Medal (4 Oak Leave Clusters), Army Commendation Medal (Oak Leaf Cluster), Army Achievement Medal (Oak Leaf Cluster), Joint Meritorious Unit Award (Oak Leaf Cluster), Valorous Unit Award, and Parachute Badge.

-LTC Mason has two daughters, Riley and Madison.
+LTC Mason has two children.